Men's Soccer Coaches

 He is the Head Coach for Region I Boys U-15 Olympic Development Program, and for the past three years he has coached this team in Spain, Argentina and Costa Rica on international tours.
 Laughlin holds a "B" Coaching License from the United States Soccer Federation and an Advanced Diploma from the National Soccer Coaches Association of America.

-Andrew Biggs joined the Brown men's soccer coaching staff in July of 2010.
+Andrew Biggs joined the Brown men's soccer coaching staff in July of 2010 and was elevated to the position of associate head coach in August of 2013.
 A graduate of Middlebury College, Biggs was the head coach at the University of New England for four seasons prior to his arrival at Brown.

 During his time at New England, Biggs coached the program's first winning season in 10 years along with its first 10-win season since 1997.
 He took over a program that averaged less than three wins per season since the year 2000, and under his guidance the Nor'easters made two Commonwealth Coast Conference Championship appearances.
 Biggs also served at the University of New England as an assistant men's soccer coach from 1993-1998.